cph-js284/Assignment11Database/README.md

 source ./inserts.sql;
 ```
 <br>
-That takes care of the MySql setup, you can exit out of the shell and container(leave it running) now
+That takes care of the MySql setup, you can exit out of the shell and container(leave it running) now<br>

 ## ORM Setup <br>

 1) Navigate to the ORM folder (placed in the root) and build the image